replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/04-installing-the-application/assignment.md

   --password [[ Instruqt-Var key="REGISTRY_PASSWORD" hostname="shell" ]]
 ```

 From there, they do a simple Helm install.
-In our case, we're going to
+In our case, we are going to
 tack some additional values that Harbor needs to come up correctly.
 This helps us make sure the installation is complete before we move
 onto the next step in the lab.